top of page

 Old v.
 New Perspective on Paul

 The "new perspective" corrects these bad-faith assumptions, teaching that Jesus and Paul both 1) considered themselves to be Jewish, 2) followed and reinforced the Law of Moses, and 3) viewed "the Way" (i.e., Christianity) as Judaism restored and perfected.
 Therefore, Jesus' parable of the wineskins illustrates themes of renewal and restoration.
 Many church leaders use these words in their cringe-worthy "evangelism" (i.e., marketing) tactics with little regard for their meaning.
 Nevertheless, many people talk about renewal and restoration until it is time to renew and restore.
 This not-old-enough "old perspective" must be discarded to return to the genuine first-century faith of Jesus and his twelve apostles.
-Consider this statement by the Reformed pietist Jodocus van Lodenstein (1620–1677): "The church is reformed, and always reforming" (Latin: Ecclesia reformata, semper reformanda).
+Consider this statement by Dutch theologian Jodocus van Lodenstein (1620–1677): "The church is reformed, and always reforming" (Latin: Ecclesia reformata, semper reformanda).

 Courtesy of Boettcher+Trinklein TV